secure-device-onboard/docs/docs/iot-platform-sdk/running-the-demo.md

 3. Create the psi.json and svi.json files under the same directory.
 A sample of both files are present at the sample device directory '1fae14fb-deca-405a-abdd-b25391b9d932'.

-The following is a sample Python\* script that, given an Owner voucher file as an argument, extracts the GUID and creates the previously mentioned device directory structure.
+The following is a sample Python\* script that, given an Ownership voucher file as an argument, extracts the GUID and creates the previously mentioned device directory structure.
 This sample script operates under the assumption that both the script and voucher files are placed at `<sdo-iot-platform-sdk-root>/demo/ocs/config/db/v1/devices`, and that this is the current working directory:

 The svi.json and psi.json files are copied from the sample device `<sdo-iot-platform-sdk-root>/demo/ocs/config/db/v1/devices/1fae14fb-deca-405a-abdd-b25391b9d932`,  to the new device directory.
 The input voucher file is moved to the new device directory and is renamed as voucher.json.